-PRCR will review the application for consistency with the purpose of public parks.
+Parks, Recreation and Cultural Resources (PRCR) will review the application for consistency with the purpose of public parks.
 Applicant will receive notice of approval or denial within five (5) business days.
 Approved applicant will then receive commercial use permit via email.
 Commercial Use of Park Property permit must be present any time activity occurs on park system property.

 Please note that a Quarterly Use Report, attendance rosters and participant activity waivers will be required for submission by the 15th day of the month following the end of the quarter to continue permitted use.
 Failure to submit this report may result in revocation of one’s permit.

 Raleigh PRCR requires that all approved Commercial Use of Park Property permittees submit a Quarterly Use Report for each quarter of use.
 The submission schedule is as follows:

 Report submissions or questions regarding the report submission can be emailed to Terell McCullough.

 Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
 You can apply for an annual film permit directly through the Parks, Recreation and Cultural Resources Department.
 This is a one year permit and covers all City of Raleigh Parks.